Globalisation and Development

 Team

-Our research projects often examine and compare the local impacts of these trends, globalisation and related polices – building on original data from the GIGA regions.
-For example, we are part of the Land Matrix Initiative, which collects data on foreign large-scale land investment in various countries and the related research focuses on the impacts of these “land grabs” on rural livelihoods.
-In our analyses of policies, for example of climate policies, sustainability and labour standards, and investment promotion policies, we assess how economic, social and environmental ends can be reconciled.
+Our research projects often examine the local impacts of these transformation processes and the related polices – building on original data.
+For example, we are part of the Land Matrix Initiative, which collects data on foreign large-scale land investment in various countries.
+In our analyses of policies, for example of climate policies, sustainability and labour standards, and supply chain regulations, we assess how economic, social, and environmental objectives can be reconciled.

-This research team explores education, health, and labor market topics.
-Our work thus looks at the causes and consequences of poverty and the dramatic wealth, income and social inequality that characterises many countries of the Global South.
-We also analyse discrimination related to race, ethnicity, gender, and religion.
-Our research covers a wide range of crucial social issues related to the design, scope, and implementation challenges of social protection programs, the creation of decent work and sustainable and gainful employment at fair wages, the access to affordable and essential health care services, the global and regional fertility transition, and the achievement of quality schooling and learning.
+The Working Group explores the causes and consequences of poverty and the income and social inequality that characterises many countries of the Global South.
+We analyse the multiple facets of urban and rural livelihoods: Decent work and employment in contexts with large informal sectors, agricultural activities with a focus on smallholders, and access to public services and social protection.
+We also examine discrimination related to race, ethnicity, gender, and religion.
+Our research covers a wide range of crucial social issues related to the design, scope, and implementation challenges of social protection and transfer programs, labour market policies, and education/skill training, as well as the access to affordable and health care services.

-The team is frequently involved in rigorous impact evaluations of specific policies and development interventions, for example in schools and for firms and farms in poor contexts.
+The group is frequently involved in rigorous impact evaluations of specific policies and development interventions.
 In these evaluations, which typically require large-scale data collections, we can build on long-standing collaborations with local partners and relevant policy communities.
 In comparative analyses, we collect the experiences from different contexts to produce policy-relevant insights that we share, inter alia, through well-established networks and collaborations with international organisations.

 President (ad interim)